COURSES OFFERED BY PROFESSOR ALEXANDER BALANDIN

 MAT SCI 296 Seminar: Advanced Topics in Materials Science and Engineering

 Seminar, two hours; outside study, four hours.
 Advanced study and analysis of current topics in materials science and engineering.
-Discussion of current research and literature in research specialty of faculty members teaching course.
+Discussion of current research and literature in the research specialty of faculty members teaching the course.
 May be repeated for credit.
 S/U grading.

 This course is offered each quarter.
 It is designed for the research group members.